Who We Are

 ServiceSpace was conceived by volunteers, was built by volunteers, and is run by volunteers -- all for the benefit of volunteers.
 Our projects range from a daily positive news service, to an acts-of-kindness portal, to a gift-economy restaurant.
 Regardless of the endeavor, we act in concert to create service opportunities for each other and to support each other's service journeys.

 In September of 2011, we formally changed our name from CharityFocus to ServiceSpace.
 Founded in 1999, ServiceSpace was originally started to help non-profits with technical services.
-Over the past dozen years, the organization has become an umbrella for many generosity-driven projects.
+Over the last couple decades, the organization has become an umbrella for many generosity-driven projects.
 Thus we have expanded our services from focusing just on helping charities, to encouraging everyday people to contribute in meaningful ways to the world around them.
 As the name suggests, our new expanded ServiceSpace platform allows people to stay connected with others interested in service, participate in service opportunities through any of our dozen projects, organize their own local service event using our tools, and stay connected to inspirational content.
 Above all, we believe in the inherent generosity of others and aim to ignite that spirit of service.
 Through our small, collective acts, we hope to transform ourselves and the world.

 Tao of ServiceSpace: a document that traces the origins of ServiceSpace and an explanation about its three values.